-FREQUENCY: Each quarter from AJ20 (Waves 1 and 5 only)
+FREQUENCY: Each quarter from AJ20 (Waves 1 and 5 only) (question was updated in JS20).

 COVERAGE: Applies to all respondents whose most recent pay was less than the pay which they would usually receive because they were either absent from work through illness, worked less hours for another reason, were on unpaid parental leave, had time off to deal with an emergency or other reasons.
 Following this the reason was coded as due to coronavirus (COVID-19).